audrastump/LinuxSystem/Lab5/Lab5/ReadMe.txt

 user input replaces current input. if cat -a is called current file contents displayed and inputted text is appended.
 If :q is typed no changes are made to current file contents and if :wq is written file contents are saved.
 Cat will continue to add whatever the user types in until the user enters :q or :wq.
-Also, if the user types in cat + some invalid input or whitespace, the program catches the error and prints an error message
+Also, if the user types in cat + some invalid input or whitespace, the program catches the error and prints an error message.

 6) ds works as intended - invalid files dont display.
 Also works with images test image file created in main as cat cant be used to write image files; test image displays in 3x3 grid with ds and with ds-d it displays in a line.